-This waterfront shopping centre features upmarket boutiques plus a traditional craft market, an ice-cream parlour and a children's play area.
+This waterfront shopping centre features upmarket boutiques plus a craft market, eateries, an ice-cream parlour and fine sunset views.

 Dar es Salaam’s best bookshop, with classics, modern fiction, travel guides, Africa titles, maps and more.

 An upmarket shopping mall set around a garden courtyard.
-There are several restaurants, a supermarket, a secure children’s play area and a selection of shops, including a number of jewellers selling Tanzanites.
+There are several restaurants, a supermarket, a children’s play area and a selection of shops, including a number of jewellers selling tanzanite.